Orkney’s Historic Sites: A Guide for Those Who Want to Actually See Them

 The Ring of Brodgar stands within a dramatic natural setting between the lochs of Harray and Stenness.
 Part of the UNESCO Heart of Neolithic Orkney, it is best experienced slowly.

 Some prefer the archaeological explanation for its construction, while others are drawn to the older folklore.
-Were these stones raised by people, or were they Jötnar (giants in Old Norse) turned to stone where they stood?
+Were these monuments raised by communities working together, or were they Jötnar—giants in Old Norse—turned to stone where they stood?
 The landscape allows space for both.
-The shifting light and scale of the Megaliths reward those who bypass the ten-minute photo stop in favor of a real study of the horizon.
-We don't just count the stones; we look at how they split the sky.
+Standing here under a dark winter sky feels entirely like walking through the ancient, atmospheric kingdoms of Middle-earth.
+The shifting light and scale reward those who bypass the ten-minute photo stop in favour of a real study of the horizon.
+We don't just count the structures; we look at how the builders split the sky.

 The Standing Stones of Stenness